castilhosz/moveit/.github/CONTRIBUTING.md

 First off, we would like to thank you for taking the time to contribute and make this a better project!

-Here we have a set of instructions and guidelines to reduce misunderstandings and make the process of contributing to `unform` as smooth as possible.
+Here we have a set of instructions and guidelines to reduce misunderstandings and make the process of contributing to `move.it` as smooth as possible.

 We hope this guide makes the contribution process clear and answers any questions you may have.